 If you don’t keep your products stocked during the holidays, customers won’t wait.
 They will simply shop with one of your competitors – and they may not be shy about sharing that information in reviews or feedback for all your other customers to see.
 If you follow these holiday selling tips you’ll be on the right track to success.

-Don’t get caught with low or out of stock inventory; make sure that your inventory management software is accurately updated and that you have enough product to satisfy your customers.
+Don’t get caught with low or out of stock inventory; make sure that your online inventory management software is accurately updated and that you have enough product to satisfy your customers.
 But if there is a mistake made, communicate quickly with your customer and fix it fast.

 #2 Scale Distribution Processes